ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Achieved

 * Judiciously orders investigations with the risks and benefits of investigations explained to the patient
-* Able to explain how each investigate contributes to the patient’s management.
+* Explains how each investigate contributes to the patient’s management.
 * Assists with development of robust and efficient systems to ensure that results are interpreted and communicated to patients

 #### 1.7 Ensure safe and appropriate prescribing of medications and non-pharmacological treatment options